serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 Managing secure payments with Stripe is quite simple.
 Stripe has a rich set of features to deal with everything from international transactions to recurrent payments and more.

-We can now use Serverless to deploy a lambda function and expose an http endpoint with API Gateway:
+We can now use Serverless to deploy a lambda function and expose an HTTP endpoint with API Gateway:

 ```yml
 service: serverless-webshop